-Sally Tomlinson has been teaching, writing and researching in the areas of race ethnicity and education, special education and education policy for over thirty-five years.
+Sally Tomlinson has been teaching, writing and researching for over thirty-five years in the areas of race, ethnicity and education, special education and educational policy.

-She was Trustee of the African Educational Trust for over twenty years, working in Somalia/Somaliland developing literacy and numeracy programmes, and has been on the Governing Councils of the University of Gloucestershire, and a College of Further Education, and is currently an Associate in the Sociology Department, University of Warwick.
+She was a Trustee of the African Educational Trust for over twenty years, working in Somalia/Somaliland developing literacy and numeracy programmes and is now a Patron of the Trust.
+She served for eight years on the Governing Council of the University of Gloucestershire and four years on the South Worcestershire College of Further Education.
+She an Associate in the Sociology Department, University of Warwick.

 - (2019) Education and Race from Empire to Brexit.
 (Bristol.
 Policy Press)

 - (2019)with Danny Dorling “ Rule Britannia: Brexit and the end of Empire” (London.
 Biteback publications)

 - (2017) A Sociology of Special and Inclusive education: exploring the manufacture of Inability.
 (Abingdon Routledge)